Llanelli Town A.F.C.: Background

-The team is based at Stebonheath Park from 1920, having previously playing at the Halfway athletics ground.
+The team is based at Stebonheath Park from 1922, having previously played at the Halfway Park athletics ground.

-Formed in 1896, the club's first honour was the Welsh League division one title claimed in 1913–14 with further wins coming in 1929–30 and 1932–33.
+Formed in 1896, the club's first honour was the Welsh League division one title in 1913–14 with further wins coming in 1929–30 and 1932–33.
 Llanelli made several attempts to join The Football League, in 1922, 1923, 1929, 1930, 1931, 1932, 1933, 1947, 1950 and 1951.
 Despite making an effort to turn professional, the club was not elected.
 The closest they came was in 1933, where the club received 20 votes compared to 26 for Newport County and 45 for Swindon Town who were re-elected to the Football League Third Division South.
-Llanelli was a founder member of the Welsh Premier League in 1992, but after only four seasons suffered relegation.
+Llanelli was a founding member of the Welsh Premier League in 1992, but after only four seasons suffered relegation.
 Promotion back to the top division was achieved in 1998–99, but 2002–03 saw the team demoted only to return to the top-flight for the 2004–05 season.
 In 2005 a wealthy business man and his consortium, The Jesco group bought the club.
 Since then, the club's fortunes have transformed remarkably on the pitch.
 They have played in Europe for 7 consecutive seasons, they won the Welsh premier league and Loosemores challenge cup in 2008 and won the Welsh Cup in 2011.

 2012–13 was difficult financially with three petitions to wind the club up presented by HM Revenue and Customs.

 The club was wound up on 22 April 2013 at the High Court in London following a petition presented by HM Revenue and Customs.
 The formation of a 'phoenix club' of Llanelli Town AFC meant the town of Llanelli was still represented in Welsh football.
 The new team started in the Welsh Third Division for the 2013–14 season.
 In 2014-15 they were crowned Third Division champions and as such gained promotion to the Welsh Second Division.
 In April 2018 the club was crowned champions of the Second Division.
 After an appeal to the Football Association of Wales against a decision not the grant the club a Tier 1 licence, the club returned to the Welsh Premier League for the 2018–19 season.